Krylov Complexity in early universe: Krylov complexity with open-system methodology

 \subsubsection{$b_n$ and $\mu_2$}

-In this paper, we will follow the discussion and the notation via \cite{Li:2024kfm}.
-We first discuss the property of $c_n$ in our paper.
-Recalling that the Eq. \eqref{O in SE} (Schr$\Ddot{o}$dinger equation essentially) only includes the Lanczos coefficient.
-The parameter $c_n$ will appear in the following modified equation,
+In this work, we adopt the notation of Ref.~\cite{Li:2024kfm} to perform numerical simulations of the coefficients $b_n$ and $\mu_2$.
+We begin by examining the properties of $c_n$ within our framework.
+Recall that Eq.~\eqref{O in SE} (which is essentially the Schr\"odinger equation) involves only the Lanczos coefficients.
+The parameter $c_n$ will subsequently appear in the following modified equation: